mystocks-africa/bycig-mkt/README.md

 If your terminal returns an error, simply follow this link and install Docker Desktop, and everything will be configured.
 [Click here!](https://docs.docker.com/get-started/introduction/get-docker-desktop/)

 There are multiple services within this project, so we need to run multiple containers.
-For seamless integration, we have implemented the `docker-compose.yml` file.
+For seamless integration, we have used Docker Compose tooling.
 To use it, run the following cmds:

 ```bash
 docker-compose up --build